Great Pyrenees Temperament & Personality Guide

 Physical Activity Needs

-The Great Pyrenees occupies a unique position among large breeds, weighing 85-160 lbs and carrying a temperament shaped by the working group's heritage.
+The Great Pyrenees stands out among large breeds, weighing 85-160 lbs and carrying a temperament shaped by the working group's heritage.
 Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 Enrichment and Engagement